-Sodium hydrosulfite is a common, commercial form of sodium sulfide known as sodium dithionite, sodium sulfoxylate, Sulfoxylate, and Blankit.
-This chemical compound is used in various industries such as paper making, dyeing, cosmetics due to its high regenerative power.
+Sodium hydrosulfite is a common, commercial form of sodium sulfide known as sodium dithionite, sodium sulfoxylate, and Sulfoxylate.
+This chemical compound is used in various industries such as paper making, dyeing, and cosmetics due to its high regenerative power.
 Shanghai Chemex is one of the most reputable suppliers of this chemical in the world.

 Physical and Chemical Properties:

 Sodium hydrosulfite with the chemical formula (Na2S2O4)like sodium thiosulfate is a pale yellowish-white crystalline powder that smells like sulfur dioxide.
 This compound, although stable in the absence of air, decomposes in hot water and acidic solutions.
 It ignites spontaneously when exposed to air and moisture and can ignite surrounding materials.
 When exposed to heat or fire for a long time, there is a possibility of severe tearing of the container; In the table below some of the chemical and physical properties of this product are mentioned: